miguelstrife/DataTeamProject/README.md

 ## Assignment

 Build a simple analytics platform for a Fake Insurance company using the Kaggle dataset **[Agency Performance Model](https://www.kaggle.com/moneystore/agencyperformance)**.
-This platform has two components: API and key user web app.
+This platform has two components: An ETL or Data Pipelina and an API.

 ## Minimum Requirements